Does Chamomile Tea Have Caffeine

 Apigenin: The Sleep-Inducing Agent

-Apigenin is the superstar when it comes to chamomile tea’s calming effects.
+Apigenin is the superstar for chamomile tea’s calming effects.
 It binds to specific receptors in your brain that decrease anxiety and initiate sleep, making chamomile tea a natural sleep enhancer.

 Quote: “Chamomile’s sleep-inducing properties are genuinely ancient wisdom backed by modern science.” – Dr. Naomi Whittel, Nutrition Scientist.